Bboddy/Rust-Recoil-Script/README.md

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python 3.9](https://www.python.org/downloads/release/python-399/)

-*Clone this repository
+* Clone this repository
 ```bash
 $ git clone https://github.com/Bboddy/Recoil-Script
 ```

-*Go into the repository
+* Go into the repository
 ```bash
 $ cd Recoil-Script
 ```

-*Install Packages
+* Install Packages
 ```bash
 $ pip install -r requirements.txt
 ```

-*Run the app
+* Run the app
 ```bash
 $ python Recoil.py
 ```

-*Keybinds
-  - PgUp/PgDn to cycle weapons
-  - Pause to pause the script
-  - Home to cycle scopes
-  - ScrLk to update sensitivity (the script grabs it at the start, use if changed after starting the script)
-  - End to quit the script

 ## How To Use Loader

-*You will need a Database setup as such
+* You will need a Database setup as such

 ![Screenshot_2](https://user-images.githubusercontent.com/43559704/144000003-438599a5-c66d-4976-a2b9-066804bde567.png)